 such a detailed account of the crime that his information could not be ignored.
 The police

-began to investigate Allan Showery; they learned that he had a
+began to investigate Allan Showery; they learned he had a

-record of arrests for petty theft, burglary and rape, although none of these cases had resulted
+record of arrests for petty theft, burglary and rape, although none of these charges had resulted

 in a conviction.
-Detectives also learned that Allen Showery
+Detectives also learned Allan Showery

 was in dire financial straits, and that he and Teresita Basa had been friends.
 On the strength of

-this evidence the police contacted Showery’s girlfriend, who did, as the spectral voice had claimed,
+this evidence the police contacted Showery’s girlfriend, who had, as the spectral voice had claimed,

 jewelry to his girlfriend shortly after Teresita’s murder as “a belated Christmas gift.”

-voice from the grave had remitted to Dr. Chua.
+voice from the grave had communicated to Dr. Chua.
 Although his first trial

 ended in a mistrial Showery eventually pleaded guilty to manslaughter; for the cold-blooded murder of a

-kind-hearted, diminutive, virtuous woman he was sentenced to a
+kind-hearted, innocent woman he was sentenced to a

 mere 14 years in prison.
 The voice of Teresita Basa has never been heard from again.

 What really transpired in the curious case of Teresita Basa?
-Had Remibias subconsciously suspected Allan
+Had Remedios subconsciously suspected Allan

 entry into Teresita’s apartment?
 And how could she have known which